 Kris Ross, Manager, Blues Alley

 While Only Human rose to critical acclaim, the vocalist founded Sonnig Records, a label that promotes the music of talented artists through audio recordings, film music licensing and a variety of collaborations.
-She also authors and instructs Recording Project 101®, a proprietary, innovative program that teaches students how to navigate the recording process, meeting great success at music schools, high schools, Northern Virginia Community College and U.S. News-ranked Howard University.
+She also authors and instructs Recording Project 101®, a proprietary, innovative program that teaches aspiring recording artists and parents how to navigate the recording process, meeting great success at music schools, high schools, Northern Virginia Community College and U.S. News-ranked Howard University.

-Changamiré is a member of the Rotary Club of Washington, DC and Washington Performing Arts’ Women’s Committee.
-She offers a STEM program for disadvantaged communities in D.C. and founded several Facebook groups and co-founded The New Jazz Listener on Clubhouse to support jazz musicians and local live music.
-She is an art, film, and fashion enthusiast, which have led her to hosting some of Washington’s most talked-about soirées.
+Changamiré is co-founder of The New Jazz Listener, the top jazz club on the Clubhouse app with over 10K members and a mission to help grow the global jazz audience.
+She is a member of the Rotary Club of Washington, DC and Washington Performing Arts’ Women’s Committee and is an art, film and fashion enthusiast, which has led her to hosting some of Washington’s most talked-about soirées.

 SONNIG RECORDS ADVISORY BOARD